yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 **The estimated time to complete the lab is 45 minutes**

-In this lab you will commence apply transformations to each of the queries created in the previous lab.
-You will then apply the queries to load each as a table to the data model.
+In this lab, you will commence applying transformations to each of the queries created in the previous lab.
+You will then apply the queries to load each table to the data model.

 In this lab you learn how to: